Forest certification in Canada

-Since it emerged in the 1990s, forest management certification has been adopted quickly across Canada, and now more than 48% of the country’s forests are certified.
-As of the end of 2016, Canada had 168 million hectares of independently certified forest land.
-That represents 37% of all certified forests worldwide, the largest area of third-party-certified forests in any country.
+Since it emerged in the 1990s, forest management certification has been adopted quickly across Canada, and now more than 75% of the country’s managed forest land is certified.
+As of the end of 2020, Canada had 164 million hectares of independently certified forest land.
+That represents 36% of all certified forests worldwide, the largest area of third-party-certified forests in any country.

 Certification benefits the public and forest companies

 Forest certification offers different benefits to different groups:

 - Consumers can consider certification in their buying decisions.